ePages-de/epages-devportal/_posts/2018/2018-07-19-how-we-introduced-a-localization-tool.md

 ### Single point of trust

 If you plan to work with a localization tool as successful as possible, you need to keep an eye on it.
-Not only on the tool itself but also on keeping it up to date and make use of the features.
+Not only on the tool itself but also on keeping it up-to-date and make use of the features.
 So first of all, it's reasonable to fill the Glossary and add existing translations to enable the Translation Memory.
-Then the In-Context Editor and the Git Synchronization need to be implemented.
+Afterwards, the In-Context Editor and the Git Synchronization need to be implemented.
-This also needs some developer effort.
+This of course needs some developer effort.
-But who should take care of all this and handle future translations?
+But who can take care of all this and handle future translations?
 It's not possible to tackle this next to another full time job.
 That's why we've introduced a dedicated Localization Manager.